 Dear families and friends of Communitas,

-We are committed to keeping you and your loved ones safe and healthy, and in doing so, we are committed to following the orders and advice of our provincial health authority.
+Through the current restrictions, we remain committed to keeping you and your loved ones safe and healthy.
+As an organization, we continue to carefully follow the orders and advice of our provincial health authority.

-By order of the Provincial Health Officer (PHO) on November 7, 2020, all individuals, places of work and businesses in the Lower Mainland and the Fraser Valley must significantly reduce their level of social interactions.
+With the current restrictions, all people, communities, places of work and businesses have been asked to reduce their social contact.
 To see the order, please refer to the BC Government website.

-Communitas has prevention and exposure plans in place which are consistent with public health and WorkSafe BC guidelines.
-Effective 10:00 PM on November 7th, we have adjusted our COVID policies to reflect reduced social interactions, limitations to travel, group activities and enhanced workplace safety (both in our physical locations and in community-based supports).
+Communitas has prevention and exposure plans in place and they are consistent with public health and WorkSafe BC guidelines.
+As such, we have reduced social interactions, limited travel, suspended group activities and enhanced workplace safety (both in our physical locations and in community-based supports).

-Over the period identified in the order, our services will be adjusted as follows:
+Over the period identified in the provincial order, our services look as follows:

-Group homes: visitor guidelines will be modified to meet public health orders and all non-essential travel, activities and outings will be paused.
-Necessary travel will be restricted to within the local community.
+Group homes: visitor guidelines have been modified to meet public health orders and all non-essential travel, activities and outings will be paused.
+Necessary travel has been restricted to the local community.

-Contracted services: will be required to adhere to provincial orders, including limiting social interactions to immediate households, eliminating non-essential travel and curtailing community exposure and external respite.
+Contracted services: providers will adhere to provincial orders, including limiting social interactions to immediate households, eliminating non-essential travel and curtailing community activities and external respite.

-Day Services and Vocational Supports: will suspend social gatherings and in-person meetings.
-Day services staff will provide virtual and/or telephone supports, during the time that in-home supports are suspended.
+Day Services and Vocational Supports: have suspended social gatherings and in-person meetings.
+Day services staff will provide virtual and/or telephone supports during the time that in-home supports are suspended.

-Our staff members will continue to look for creative ways to engage with individuals and families while supporting you to remain in your household settings.
-While this may create some temporary challenges and decreases in access to the supports you are used to receiving, this is time-limited.
+Our staff members continue to look for creative ways to engage with people and families while encouraging people to remain in their household settings.
+While this may create some temporary challenges and decreases in access to the supports you receive, this is time-limited.
 Please do not hesitate to reach out to your primary contact at Communitas for assistance and clarification.

-We ask that all individuals and family members continue to follow the advice of our provincial health officer by:
+We ask that all persons and family members continue to follow the advice of our provincial health officer by:

 - Avoiding unnecessary travel outside of your community

-- Completing personal health checks before and after services are provided
+- Completing personal health checks before and after any services are provided

 - Practicing physical distancing of at least two meters